Mazda CX-3 (2015 – 2019) Review

 Mazda CX-3 (2015 – 2019) At A Glance

-At first sight it looks very much like the larger CX-5, but it is appreciably smaller, with bolder lines, sleeker headlights and a more prominent grille.
-Inside it is very much like the Mazda2, with a classy, neat dashboard layout and an abundance of quality materials.
+At first sight, the Mazda CX-3 looks very much like the larger Mazda CX-5, but it is appreciably smaller, with bolder lines, sleeker headlights and a more prominent grille.
+Inside it is very much like the Mazda 2 of the same period, with a classy, neat dashboard layout and an abundance of quality materials.

-Looking for a second opinon?
+Looking for a second opinion?
 Why not read heycar’s Mazda CX-3 review?